Skip to content

 Ablation Study

-Ablation of key designs (BD-rate DISTS, relative to full DiT-IC)
+Ablation of Key Designs (BD-rate DISTS, relative to full DiT-IC)

-Configuration DISTS BD-rate Note
+Configuration DISTS BD-rate Description

 Full DiT-IC 0.00% Baseline

-LoRA rank 16/16 +13.92% Insufficient rank limits adaptation capacity
+LoRA rank 16/16 +13.92% Insufficient rank limits adaptation

 Key Findings

-• At 4096² resolution, diffusion latency is reduced by 95% compared to StableCodec (10.3s → 0.47s).
+• Diffusion latency reduced by 95% at \(4096^2\) resolution compared to StableCodec (10.3s \(\to\) 0.47s).

-• A user study shows 56.8% preference for DiT-IC vs. 27.5% for StableCodec.
+• User study shows 56.8% preference for DiT-IC vs. 27.5% for StableCodec.

 Highlights & Insights